 See on Amazon: Dewalt Cordless Nail Gun

-While some woodworkers will prefer to use pocket hole jigs for assembling cabinet boxes the simple truth is glue and nail guns are faster and don’t leave large holes like a pocket hole does.
+While some woodworkers prefer to use pocket hole jigs to assemble cabinet boxes, glue, and nail guns are faster and don’t leave large holes like a pocket hole.

 Why go cordless?